Aniruddha0470/Aniruddha0470/README.md

 - 🤔 I’m looking for help with getting started as a Fresher in industry
 - 💬 Ask me about myself
 - 📫 How to reach me: [Linkedin](LinkedInhttps://www.linkedin.com/in/aniruddhagaikwad/)
-- ⚡ Fun fact: I wanted to be a DJ 😂
+- ⚡ Fun fact: I'm interested in DJing